TheStrupf/pxl-platformer/LOG.md

+**2022.07.14d**
+- Related to previous: Added a variant of list_get(list*, int, void*) using memcpy.
+Not as user-friendly as I would like but it does the job.
+- Pulled the entity specific part out of world.h/.c

 **2022.07.14c**
 - Added custom memory allocator for fun (freelist) although it's not active yet
 - There was a bug with the dynamic list void* list_get(list*, int) function.
 Apparantly it got me weird addresses.
 Casting the void* pointer of the list data to an array and then retrieving the element that way worked fine, though.
 Cut that function for now.